fastred/AHKSlider/README.md

 ## Usage

 To run the example project; clone the repo, and run `pod install` from the Example directory first.
+Alternatively, run `pod try AHKSlider` from the command line.

 ## Requirements

+ * iOS 6 and above
+ * ARC

 ## Installation